druludwig/19-Budget-Tracker/README.md

 # 19-Budget-Tracker
- An example of offline/online functionality
+ An example of offline/online functionality.

+## Notes
-created database in atlas and added variable in heroku Used the Atlas UI to view data saved by the app
+- Created database in atlas and added variable to heroku app
+- Used the Atlas UI to confirm data saved by app
-App deployed and tested
+- App fully deployed and tested
+- Updated README coming soon